Bradley Johnson: Blackburn Rovers

 Johnson signed for Blackburn Rovers on a free transfer on 5 July 2019 after being released by Derby County.
 On 26 September 2020 he scored two goals against his former club in a 0–4 win at Pride Park.
-Johnson was announced to be leaving the club at the end of the 2021–22 season upon the expiration of his contract.
+Johnson was announced to be leaving the club at the end of the 2021–22 season upon the expiry of his contract.

 Milton Keynes Dons

 On 15 July 2022, Johnson joined League One club Milton Keynes Dons on a free transfer.
 He made his debut on 30 July 2022 as a 37th-minute substitute in a 1–0 defeat away to Cambridge United.
 On 16 August 2022, Johnson scored his first goals for the club with a brace in a 2–1 home win over Port Vale, setting a new record as the club's oldest ever goalscorer at 35 years and 111 days old.
-After scoring away at Portsmouth, he broke his own record now 35 years and 227 days old.
-On the 20th December, Johnson took charge of the team for one game while interim manager Dean Lewington underwent surgery for a hamstring injury, a 3–0 League Cup defeat to Leicester City.
+After scoring away at Portsmouth, he broke his own record at 35 years and 227 days old.
+On 20 December, interim manager Dean Lewington underwent surgery for a hamstring injury, and although Lewington selected the starting line-up, Johnson was in charge on the touchline for the 3–0 League Cup defeat to Leicester City.

+Following the conclusion of the 2022–23 season, Johnson was one of nine players released by Milton Keynes Dons following their relegation to League Two.

+Return to Derby County

+On 18 July 2023, Johnson returned to Derby County as a player-coach for Derby County's under-21 team.
+Johnson featured in six Premier League 2 fixtures during the 2023–24 season.

+Retirement

+Johnson announced his retirement from professional football on 26 April 2024, ending as 20-year career in which he made over 600 career appearances.